Available in VPC

 Setting the pipeline root

 The pipeline root is the artifact storage where input/output data, logs, datasets, and other information generated when running a pipeline are stored.
-Before running a pipeline, you must add several settings to the namespace to ensure that each namespace uses its own isolated artifact storage.
+Before running a pipeline, you must add several settings to the Project Namespaces to ensure that each Project Namespace uses its own isolated artifact storage.

-If MLXP members use multiple namespaces and it is acceptable for artifact storage contents to be shared between them, a single artifact storage bucket can be used across namespaces.
-However, even when using the same artifact storage, each namespace must have identical pipeline root settings for pipelines to run correctly.
+If ML expert Platform members use multiple Project Namespaces and can share artifact storage contents among them without issue, you can use a single artifact storage bucket across multiple Project Namespaces.
+However, even when using the same artifact storage, each Project Namespace must have identical pipeline root settings for pipelines to run correctly.

 For the artifact storage, prepare an object storage service that is compatible with AWS S3.

-MLXP does not support the default MinIO artifact storage provided by Kubeflow Pipelines.
-Pipelines cannot run correctly unless the pipeline root is configured for the namespace.
+ML expert Platform does not support the default MinIO artifact storage provided by Kubeflow Pipelines.
+Therefore, pipelines cannot run correctly unless the pipeline root is configured for the Project Namespace.

 Once the object storage is ready, fill in the values for the ${} fields in the YAML template below, create a YAML file, and then run the corresponding kubectl apply -f {yaml 파일명} command to complete the configuration.